overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 > Tries to download an update for the calling extension.

+This functions allows apps to check and perform an update without having to wait for Overwolf to do so.

 Parameter | Type                  | Description                                                                           |
 --------- | ----------------------| ------------------------------------------------------------------------------------- |
 callback  | function              | The result of the request                                                             |